YeezB/DFRobot_HuskylensV2/python/pinpong/README.md

 ## Summary

-This library provides a way to drive the HuskyLensV2 under the Raspberry Pi via pinpong lib
+This library provides a way to drive the HuskyLensV2 under the Raspberry Pi/UNIHIKER M10 via pinpong lib

 ## Installation
 This library depends on the pinpong library, please ensure that pinpong has been installed via the following cmd before using this library.